-I am not an attorney and cannot advise you on whether a contract for deed is your best option.
+I am not an attorney and cannot advise you on whether a contract for a deed is your best option.
 To know whether this is your best option, consulting an attorney is highly advised.

 Getting the Property Owner to Finance You

 A contract for deed also known as (depending on the state) land contract, warranty deed, or agreement for deed, is a contract in which the owner retains legal title to the property until the buyer pays off the entire balance owed on the property.
-In a sense, it is similar to a layaway plan for the buyer except the buyer has the right to live on the property, improve it, rent it, and anything the buyer wants as long as there are no clauses in the contract denying certain rights.
+In a sense, it is similar to a layaway plan for the buyer except the buyer has the right to live on the property, improve it, rent it, and do anything the buyer wants as long as there are no clauses in the contract denying certain rights.

 Advantages of a Contract for Deed

-If you do not have any other source for financing, either because you do not have credit history or your credit is poor, or other reasons, a contract for deed may be your only option.
-Closing costs for contract for deed is often less than for conventional financing.
+If you do not have any other source for financing, either because you do not have a credit history or your credit is poor, or other reasons, a contract for deed may be your only option.
+Closing costs for a contract for deed are often less than for conventional financing.
 The IRS in some cases will allow the buyer to deduct the interest payments as interest on a mortgage.